Raunak-Sarmacharya/kcn-seniors-docs/docs/page-builder-forms/elementor-integration.md

 - **Frequency**: Once per session, once ever, or always

 #### 3. Theme Builder (Elementor Pro Feature)
-The Theme Builder provides a visual overview of the site elements of your site, helping to guide you through each of the site parts you need to create in order to achieve a complete website.
+The Theme Builder provides a visual overview of the site elements, helping to guide you through each of the site parts you need to create in order to achieve a complete website.

 **Access Methods**:
 - Go to Elementor > Theme Builder from the WordPress admin menu